matt-drayton/easy-ride/Documents/Markdown/report.md

 | 400         | Bad Request                       |
 | 401         | Unauthorized (likely invalid JWT) |
 | 500         | Unexpected internal error         |

+Authorisation has been implemented using JWT.
+Sending a correct username and password to the Auth service will generate a JWT that is active for 5 minutes.
+Token refreshing has not been implemented.
+This is something that could be achieved by the frontend re-calling the login endpoint when receiving a `401` response.

 ## Testing with CURL